danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 An application which provides request rate limiting.
-Configuration is exactly as described by [Rate Limiting](./2-common-configuration.md#rate-limiting), with the token unit being a plain number representing request (or request count) and the flow rate unit being requests-per-second represented as a plain frequency (class `Frequency`).
+Configuration is exactly as described by [Rate Limiting](./2-common-configuration.md#rate-limiting), with the token unit being a plain number representing a request (or request count) and the flow rate unit being requests-per-second represented as a plain frequency (class `Frequency`).
 The `maxQueueGrant` option _is not_ allowed (because it is meaningless in this context).

 Similar to [`RequestDelay`](#requestdelay), this application operates by never actually handling requests, but rather, when asked to handle one, it waits until